 If a co-op offers you conditional approval, the best thing you can do is review the conditions with your lawyer or real estate agent.
 (Actually, both are ideal.)
 The advice of an experienced professional is always the best thing you can have when navigating a real estate scene like New York City‘s.

-So, don’t be afraid to reach out to your NestApple real estate brokers.
+So don’t be afraid to contact your NestApple real estate brokers.